DEIB-GECO/simsearch/docs/_sources/usage.rst.txt

 * **Save:** Save the results in a tab delimited file.
 * **Functional annotations:**
-  Query `Pantherdb <http://pantherdb.org/>`_ to see if the genes identified in the results (closest genes) are enriched in a particular pathway or biological process.
+  Query `Pantherdb <http://pantherdb.org/>`_ to see if the genes identified in the results (nearest genes) are enriched in a particular pathway or biological process.

 * **Name:** Name of the pathway or biological process.